FUJIFILM Holdings is Strengthening and Enhancing Corporate Governance in an Effort to Raise Corporate Value.

 Audit & Supervisory Board and the Audit & Supervisory Board Members

-We have an Internal Audit Division, which currently comprises 9 personnel, as an internal auditing unit that is independent from business operations.
+We have an Internal Audit Division, as an internal auditing unit that is independent from business operations.
 From the standpoint of a holding company, this division audits operational processes and other relevant matters at our individual divisions and Group companies through cooperation with the internal auditing units at the operating companies.
 In this way, the division evaluates and verifies that these processes are appropriate.